Trauma-Informed Recovery Coaching

 In a support call, we will collaboratively create an outline of your recovery goals and obstacles you have been experiencing.
 Together, we will develop specific ways to support yourself and take steps towards the direction you want to be moving in.

-60-minute coaching session with texting support in between - $120
+• 60-minutes of video/phone coaching with texting support in between - $120 per week

 I offer a certain amount of sliding scale and pro-bono coaching spots.
 Please inquire if this is needed.